-- ▼ accredited as an ACP prior to the implementation date and before the nomination is made, 12 and - nominated by the original energy saver on or before the implementation date.
+- be accredited as an ACP prior to the implementation date and before the nomination is made, - have a documented procedure for obtaining the nomination from the original energy saver, and - be nominated by the original energy saver on or before the implementation date.
+The nomination is taken to occur on the date that the nomination form is signed by the original energy saver.